juanca/blog/articles/react-component-architecture.md

 - it displays some value in an input (i.e. `props.value`)
 - it interfaces the interactive element with parent components (i.e. `props.onChange`)

-While the `onChange` prop is not directly displaying some content, it is indirectly responsible for managing the content of an element.
+While the `onChange` prop is not directly displaying some content, it may be indirectly responsible for managing the content of an element.

 #### Why?

 Using functional presentational components provides two benefits:

 1. Manage the presentational layer with single responsibility components.
-1. Functional components are lightweight and fast: there is no inheritance of `React.Component` and its lifecycle.
+1. Functional components are lightweight and fast: there is no inheritance of `React.Component` and its lifecycle but it still uses the virtual DOM.
-This is analogous to writing a vanilla JavaScript element.

 #### How?

-Designing a useful presentational component is designing a robust **properties interface**.
+Designing a useful presentational component requires designing a robust **properties interface**.
+A component's properties interface is made up of its `props`, `propTypes`, and `defaultProps`.
-Given the responsibilities of displaying content, a presentational component is only useful when it is usable in a variety of contexts (i.e. its `props` should be robust enough to be flexible in many contexts).
+A presentational component is useful when it is usable in a variety of contexts.
-This requires some forethought and openness to restructuring an existing interface in order to better describe a component based on its `props`.
+This requires some forethought and openness to restructuring an existing interface in order to better describe a component based on its properties interface.

 For a given presentational component, most `props` will serve as text and property values to other elements while some will be used as event handlers on interactive elements.